 The Unitarian Universalist Church of Boulder offers many groups and activities geared toward personal and spiritual development, along with socializing.
 All are open and welcome new members.
-Contact our Membership Coordinator with a note about your interests so we can connect you with the Affinity Groups that are right for you!
+Contact our Congregational Life Director with a note about your interests so we can connect you with the Affinity Groups that are right for you!

 Affinity Groups at UUCB

 Paths is a University of Colorado campus ministry for undergraduate and graduate students.
 They meet weekly to connect to: their inherent worth and dignity, each other, people marginalized by systems of oppression, other religions, the Earth, and the Spirit of Life.
 They support each other on their spiritual paths.
 They act for justice.
 They reflect.
 They ground themselves in the traditions and teachings of Unitarian Universalism.
 Visit their Facebook Group.